weilinhan/-Autonomous-Warehouse-Inspection-and-Fire-Hazard-Detection/README.md

 4. Export weights (best.pt) for deployment.

+✅ Alternatively, you can skip training and directly use the pretrained fire & smoke detection model from this repository: fire_and_smoke_detection_yolov5
 ####  2️⃣ Deploy YOLOv5 on Jetson Nano
 1. Install Anaconda on Jetson Nano.
 2. Create environment: